scala-js/scala-js-website/doc/index.md

 ## Get started

-Get started with Scala.js by forking off our
+Get started with Scala.js by following our [tutorial](./tutorial.html) or by forking off our [barebone skeleton](https://github.com/sjrd/scala-js-example-app).
-[barebone skeleton](https://github.com/sjrd/scala-js-example-app).

 Alternatively, create a project with *custom naming* by using this [giter8 template](https://github.com/sebnozzi/scala-js.g8).